Our Function

 All those individuals who contact the Association can do so in the utmost confidence.

-All matters are considered confidential within our organisation and APNI continues to follow GDPR policies and guidance, our Privacy Policy is located on the home page.
+All matters are considered confidential within our organisation and APNI continues to follow GDPR policies and guidance.
+View our Privacy Policy page.

 The Association has a publication called “Post-natal Depression.
 This explains the symptoms of the illness and gives some idea of the treatment available, and ways in which sufferers can help themselves.